Workers Are Moving First, Asking Questions Later. What Happens When Offices Reopen?

 "If they're valued employees and they're productive ones, and they have continued to be productive while working in this COVID world, chances are organizations are going to allow them to continue to do that."

-That seems to be the case for Kate and David.
-Now that they're hundreds of miles from Denver, their employers have hinted they can probably keep working remotely.
+That seems to be the case for the Rays.
+Now that they're hundreds of miles from Denver, their employers have hinted that they can probably keep working remotely.

 Her job at a market research firm went remote, and most of her boyfriend's dog-walking clients no longer needed him.
 For months, the couple would only leave their River North condo for a 6 a.m. walk.